 - The Dremel 3000 is more advanced than the 395.

-Compare features of each tool and match with your preferences as you look for the best tool.
+Compare the features of each tool and match them with your preferences as you look for the best tool.
 If you are running projects that need very low speeds, you might consider Dremel 3000.
 For higher speeds, Dremel 395 is the ideal tool.

 - Grain and Sheen: Teak Oil versus Danish Oil Uncovered - January 10, 2024